What Can I Expect to Do in Cyber Security Entry-Level Jobs?

 With criminals accessing ever more sophisticated tools, the danger of cybercrime is a constant reality.
 Employers are seeking workers who can help mitigate their risks, safely manage data and communicate security needs to managers and other employees.

 Beginning a career in cybersecurity means you’ll never run out of things to learn, problems to solve and job paths to pursue.
-Elmhurst College offers an online undergraduate certificate in cyber security that’s perfect for busy professionals.
+Elmhurst University offers an online undergraduate certificate in cyber security that’s perfect for busy professionals.